JasmineThai-hub/racket-parser/README.md

 - Parsing is done with extensive logging for debugging purposes.
 - The parser expects programs to terminate with "$$" as an end symbol.
+- Doesn't allow for statement keywords to be used as a label or substring of a label

 ---
 This README.md was generated using ChatGPT and providing the parser.rkt, test_main.rkt, and main.rkt files